alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/README.md

 Copy all the files from the folder "sample-app/version1/*" of this tutorial into "~/projects/todolist".
 You should have a directory with the following top files:
 * .git              - Folder containing information for git.
+* .gitignore        - List of files to ignore for Git.
 * .gitlab-ci.yml    - GitLab CI pipeline configuration (more information about this file later).
 * package.json      - [Npm](https://www.npmjs.com/) configuration for the frontend: it declares dependencies such as
   [React](https://reactjs.org/), [Babel](https://babeljs.io/) and [Webpack](https://webpack.js.org/).